Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 If you have at least one node in the scene, you can create guides by dragging from the horizontal or vertical ruler towards the viewport.
-A purple guide will appear, showing its position, and will remain there when you release the mouse.
+A purple guide will appear, showing its position, and will remain there when you release your finger or the mouse.
 You can create both horizontal and vertical guides simultaneously by dragging from the gray square at the rulers' intersection.
 Guides can be repositioned by dragging them back to their respective rulers, and they can be removed by dragging them all the way back to the ruler.